Cody Spencer: Coaching career

 After leaving the NFL, he accepted the job at Texas High School in Texarkana, Texas.
 He coached there from 2010 to 2014.
 Served as the Special Teams coordinator and Defensive coordinator.

 Post-football career

 After the 2014 season, he moved back to his home area to work as a fishing guide.
-Following guiding he got a better opportunity and a lifelong dream and now runs a 72 ft Viking sport fisher.
+Following guiding, he got a better opportunity and now runs a 72 ft Viking sport fisher.